Updated: 12/27/24

 Credit: @northforktable on Instagram

 One of New York State’s best-known farm-to-table restaurants, the North Fork Table is an institution that is now under the helm of Michelin-starred chef John Fraser.
 Considered one of New York City’s foremost vegetable-centric chefs, Fraser is putting the Long Island farm bounty to good use at this fine dining establishment (there’s also a farm-to-table food truck in the parking lot for more casual meals on the go).
-The menu changes based on seasonality and availability, though the restaurant’s influential Peconic fluke crudo dish and meat-centric entrees like Long Island Duck and filet mignon are usually on offer, alongside the latest vegetables to be pulled from the rich North Fork soil.
+The menu changes based on seasonality and availability, though the restaurant’s meat-centric entrees like Long Island Duck and filet mignon are usually on offer, alongside the latest vegetables to be pulled from the rich North Fork soil.

 St. Lawrence Chateau (Thousand Islands-Seaway)

 A 1938 stone chateau with majestic views of the river, this family-owned and -operated farm-based distillery produces small-batch craft spirits on site, including vodka, gin, moonshine, absinthe, whiskey, and bourbon.
 They also use fresh ingredients from the many farms in the area to make dishes with clever names like "Praise the Lard," which features bacon and sausage by local purveyors, plus cheese from cheddar specialist River Rat in Clayton.
-This is farm-to-table with a serious view—the outdoor patio looks out at the St. Lawrence River!
+The Château is a seasonal farm-to-table staple with a serious view—the outdoor patio looks out at the St. Lawrence River!